 For more information about HHS Accelerator, including background materials, user guides and video tutorials, please visit www.nyc.gov/hhsaccelerator.

-Go to RFP Online to download the current RFPs offered by ACS. search opportunities to provide goods and services to ACS.
-You will be asked to provide details about your organization.
+Go to RFP Online to search opportunities to provide non-human services and goods to ACS.
+Download the current Non-Human Services RFPs, Bids, and M/WBE opportunities offered by ACS.
+You may be asked to provide details about your organization.